khulnasoft/tracker/docs/docs/outputs/output-formats.md

 Note: the `files: key` must also be defined, even if it's just for stdout.
 This is mandatory for the parser.

 !!!
 Tip
-    A good tip is to pipe **tracker** json output to [jq](https://jqlang.github.io/jq/) tool, this way you can select fields, rename them, filter values, and much more!
+    A good tip is to pipe **tracee** json output to [jq](https://jqlang.github.io/jq/) tool, this way you can select fields, rename them, filter values, and much more!

 ### Webhook

 This sends events in json format to the webhook url

-Below is an example for configuring webhooks in the Tracker output section:
+Below is an example for configuring webhooks in the Tracee output section:

 ```
 output: